neuralabc/mvcomp/docs/_build/html/_sources/Contributing/index.rst.txt

 **What to do**

 Every contribution helps -- whether it's fixing a typo in the documentation or adding an entire new feature.
 Often it's a good idea to start by fixing a smaller issue to get familiar with the process.
-If you don't know where to start, you can look at the `issue tracker <github.com/neuralabc/mvcomp/issues>`_.
+If you don't know where to start, you can look at the `issues on github <https://github.com/neuralabc/mvcomp/issues>`_.

 **Git/Github**